-The health and safety of the Brown community continues to be the University’s highest priority.
-Based on evolving information about the spread of COVID-19 across the country and the world, community members should know that:
+The health and safety of the Brown community continues to be the University’s highest priority given the COVID-19 pandemic.
+Based on evolving information about the spread of COVID-19 across the country and the world, Brown community members should know that:

 - The University reported positive cases of COVID-19 on March 14 and March 20.
 As this public health crisis evolves, it may not become uncommon that members of our community have exposure resulting from personal activities away from campus.
 Brown will defer to health officials to make appropriate notification of contacts of positive cases and will not send communications to the community about positive tests.

 - Both the State of Rhode Island and the U.S. federal government have declared states of emergency, and R.I.
-Gov. Gina Raimondo has required all public K-12 schools to offer instruction remotely through the end of April.
+Gov. Gina Raimondo has required all public K-12 schools to offer instruction remotely through the end of the 2019-20 school year.